JaapvanEkris/openrowingmonitor/docs/Architecture.md

 | stravaAuthorizationCode | An authorization code is provided to upload a training to Strava |
 | shutdown | A shutdown is requested, also used when a part of the application crashes or the application recieves a 'SIGINT' |

+> [!NOTE]
-Please note, to guarantee a decent closure of data, a 'stop' command from the user will be ignored by `RecordingManager.js` and `PeripheralManager.js`, as the `SessionManager.js` will respond with a new set of metrics, with the 'isSessionStop' flag embedded.
+> To guarantee a decent closure of data, a 'stop' command from the user will be ignored by `RecordingManager.js` and `PeripheralManager.js`, as the `SessionManager.js` will respond with a new set of metrics, with the 'isSessionStop' flag embedded.
 On a 'shutdown' command, `RecordingManager.js` and `PeripheralManager.js` do respond by closing their datastreams as if a session-stop was given, to ensure a decent closure.

 ### Rowing metrics flow